WorkableDirector/TinyPi-SIEM/README.md

 ```

 ### 2. Firewall Setup (UFW)
-If you are using **UFW** (Uncomplicated Firewall) on your host machine, open the required ports before running the container.
+If you are using **UFW** (Uncomplicated Firewall) on your host machine, you may need to open the required ports before running the container.
 Run these commands:

 ```bash
 sudo ufw allow 8000/tcp